vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/cbw/Invoke-UndoCbwSolutionInterop.md

 ## Description

 The `Invoke-UndoCbwSolutionInterop` cmdlet is a single function to remove the solution interoperability of the Cloud-Based Workload Protection for VMware Cloud Foundation validated solution for:

-- Montitoring and Alerting
+- Monitoring and Alerting

 ## Examples